fedang/fedang.net/content/posts/pointer-tagging/index.md

 Despite having a widespread usage and long history[^tagarch], pointer tagging remains a relatively obscure topic.
-That's because most of its applications are very low level, such as operating systems and programming language interpreters.
+That's because most of its applications are very low level, in operating systems and programming language interpreters.

-We will look behind the scenes, analyzing and implementing them, with a focus on applications in language development.
+We will look behind the scenes, analyzing and implementing this technique, with a focus on its uses in language development.

 ## Preliminary theory